sam-hilliard/blog-posts/building-my-blog.md

 Hello again!
 This is going to be my first legitimate post on this page so hope you're as excited as I am!
 Today's post is going to be about how I built this blog from scratch and 100% **for free**.
 And this is something anyone can do.
 So, let's get into it!

-If you want to skip this section and go straight to the tutorial, click [here](/#/blog/building-my-blog/#tutorial).

 Deciding on a solution
 ----------------------